AshutoshB3060/offline-attribution/README.md

 # offline-attribution
-This repository contains notebooks used for offline attribution project
+This repository contains notebooks used for offline attribution project.